 We take sustainability seriously here at The Old Bakery Beer Company.
 This means taking the time to consider the environmental, social, and local impact of every decision that we make.
 We hope that this strategy will allow us to build a sustainable operation that will have a positive impact on the surrounding community and natural environment.

-Here are a few of the strategies that we have implemented to limit our environmental impact:
+Here are a few of the strategies that we have implemented to create a more sustainable business:

 ALL OLD BAKERY BEER IS USDA CERTIFIED ORGANIC!
 The ingredients that we use to make our beer and food really represent the heart of our business.
-So, it is important to us that we use the highest quality, environmentally-conscious products that we can find.
+So, it is important to us that we use the highest quality environmentally-conscious products that we can find.
 In the brewery, we use only North American malts and hops, and 100% USDA-certified organic ingredients and processes.
 This means healthier work environments for our farmers, reduced impact on bees & other wildlife, decreased chemical use & runoff, and a better future for our earth.

 St. Louis furniture maker, Mwanzi, produced our bar and all of our restaurant tables using reclaimed wood and low-impact fabrication processes.
 In fact, the top of our 50 foot long centerpiece bar was assembled from 100-year-old floor joists from a one-room schoolhouse in Collinsville, IL.

-All spent grain produced during the brewing process is sent to a local farmer in Fosterburg, IL to be used for cattle feed.
-The majority of the rest of the solid waste that we produce is recycled or composted.
+All of the spent grain produced during our brewing process is sent to a local farmer in Fosterburg, IL to be used for cattle feed.
+When available, we bring the process full circle by serving the beef from the very same cattle in our burgers!